activitystream/slate/source/includes/_old/_aspects.md

 ```
 Use the Setting aspect to track changes for configuration/settings.
 Multiple settings can attached to a single event and you can always ask for the settings as they were at a specific time for the associated entity.

-\**Please note that the settings are associated with the “AFFECTS” entity if available or the “ACTOR" entity if no ‘bind_to’ target is specified.*
+\**Please note that the settings are associated with the “AFFECTS” entity if available or the “ACTOR" entity if no ‘track_for’ target is specified.*

 "setting"="new_value"
 Name of the setting that is affected and the new/current value for the setting.